 Everybody dreams of starting a business.
 I tried starting a business in education classifieds market in India a few years ago.
 While start-up sounds like an exciting word, the reality is far from it, especially in the initial few years.
 In the first year, I struggled a lot to earn some money.
 But, it looked like finding a profitable business model will take a couple of months more.

 I was already teaching at a coaching institute.
 I knew that once the results of the entrance exam were declared, they would get many queries from the students to help them prepare for the interviews.
-Since I had myself gone through the process, I decided to offer help to those looking for the guidance on how to prepare for the interviews.
-Initially the institute where I was teaching was hesitant about this idea.
-But I offered to do couple of sessions free of cost.
-They got a very positive feedback from the students and decided to offer me more business.
+Since I had myself gone through the process, I decided to offer help to those looking for guidance on how to prepare for the interviews.
+Initially, the institute where I was teaching was hesitant about this idea.
+But I offered to do a couple of sessions free of cost.
+They got very positive feedback from the students and decided to offer me more business.
 I soon grew this business to other centers and cities.